Roe Valley F.C.

 Roe Valley Football Club, based in Limavady, is a junior football club from Northern Ireland.
-The club has been in existence for fifty years.
+The club has been in existence for sixty years.
 After many successes in the 1970s and 1980s, the club was held in high regard in footballing circles not only in the North West but also further afield, indeed it was once one of the leading lights in the Northern Ireland Intermediate League.
 After a period of uncertainty the club reverted to Junior status in 2011 and currently plays in the North West Junior Division One League.
 The club famously played Linfield F.C. in the 1983 Irish Cup.
 A successful Mini-Soccer Academy was set up in 2012 with the hope of building a strong club for the local community.

 Roe Valley FC won the North West Junior Division 2 league 2021/2022.
 There first trophy in over 34 years.

 History

 The town of Limavady boasts a footballing history dating back to the late 19th century.
 Teams such as Alexander F.C. and The Wanderers are the first noted clubs from the area, who would later amalgamate to form Limavady F.C. (name since changed to the present day Limavady United F.C.).
 As the game became more popular in the area, more teams were being created with sides like Roe Harps and Roe Villa entering the fold, bearing the name of the river which runs through Limavady town.

 In 1964, Roe Valley Football club was formed by Gerry McClelland.
 The club was initially formed as a youth team, whose first season in competitive football saw them play in the Coleraine & District Youth League.
 Success came instantly as the team managed to win their respective league in their first season.
 The club then decided to join the North West League, where the club would compete for over a decade.
 Again, the club won their respective league in their first season competing, this time winning the North West Junior League "B" Section.
 With this victory, came promotion to the highest league in the association.
 For the best part of the next decade, Roe Valley F.C. would have unrivaled success, winning five league titles, two City cups and a North West Junior Cup.
 One of the City cup victories was a unique one, when Roe Valley set a North West record, which is unlikely to be replicated, when two teams from one club competed in the final, which Roe Valley Reserves won 2–1.